 As soon as you exit the port, you’ll see the bus terminal.
 You should find clear maps posted showing routes to all major destinations, including beaches.

 Public buses in Aruba are relatively cheap.
-You can buy a roundtrip ticket for $5.00 or a day pass for $10 that allows for an unlimited number of trips.
+You can buy a single-ride ticket for $2.60, a roundtrip ticket for $5.00, or a day pass for $15 that allows for an unlimited number of trips.

 Taxis